Desk with Laptop, Calculator, Files and small model of house with epc colours

 Another cause for caution might be a property built around a steel frame.
 Many such buildings were constructed shortly after the second world war.
 In EPC terms, this is a form of 'System Build' property, and with a steel frame within the cavity wall, specialist advice should be sought.

 Some precautions may need to be taken when installing CWI, to mitigate/prevent unexpected condensation within the property afterwards.
-This may include the adequate provision of trickle vents in windows, or if necessary a form of Mechanical Ventilation.
+This may include the adequate provision of trickle vents in windows, or if necessary some form of Mechanical Ventilation.

 You may also want to consider removing any rubble from the bottom of your cavities to prevent unwanted thermal bridging prior to the retrofitting of CWI.